DiAndre Campbell

 DiAndre Campbell (born December 19, 1991) is an American former football wide receiver.
 He played college football for the University of Washington Huskies and was signed by the San Francisco 49ers as an undrafted free agent in 2015.

-Early years
+Early life

 DiAndre Campbell was born on December 19, 1991, in Oakland, California, to Stanley and Alfreda Campbell.
 He attended Oakland Technical High School in Oakland, where he played Oakland Technical Bulldogs high school football.
 He was a first-team All Oakland Athletic League wide receiver and a second-team All-East Bay defensive back in 2009.
 He led the Oakland Athletic League in receiving with 28 receptions for 490 yards and 10 touchdowns (regular-season games only).
 He also notched 70 tackles, three interceptions and five sacks on defense.
 He was also a standout on the basketball team and participated in track & field.